Are you looking for an effective way to clean your tiles? Maybe you’ve got a good cleaning regime, but you want to take things to another level.

 Spray mops are super easy to use, and they eliminate the pain of carrying a heavy bucket around.
 Pull the trigger to release the cleaning solution as you go.
 Then mop back and forth as usual.

 When you’re done, most microfiber cloths can be washed in the washer and reused clean the next time.

 Dirty grout lines can quickly make your sparkling tiles look grimy.
 If your grout is stained or discolored, you’ll need a few tools to restore it.
 Our tips below will help:

-- Use a commercial product: Multiple products available in stores and online clean grout well.
+- Use a commercial product: There are multiple products available in stores and online clean grout well.
 Apply as directed by the manufacturer.

-- Clean with vinegar and baking soda: Vinegar and baking soda are effective at removing grime from grout lines.
+- Clean with vinegar and baking soda: Vinegar and baking soda effectively remove grime from grout lines.
 Make a paste and scrub with a small brush.